finos/community/governance/README.md

 * The [Community Code of Conduct](Code-of-Conduct.md) is the set of principles that participants in the Foundation's collaborative work are expected to abide by to maintain a healthy and inclusive community.

 * The [IP Policy](IP-Policy.pdf) contains rules related to the intellectual property of FINOS, our members, and contributors.
 It includes policies for the licensing of contributions to FINOS projects, licensing of FINOS projects to third parties, and licensing of contributions to FINOS technical standards.
+The policy also requires all contributors to FINOS projects to sign either a [Corporate Contributor License Agreement](CCLA.pdf) (for corporate/institutional contributors) and [Individual Contributor License Agreement](ICLA.pdf) (for individual contributors whose contributions are not owned by their employer).

 * The [Trademark Guidelines](Trademark-Guidelines.pdf) list the Foundation's trademarks and set out our policies for appropriate use of FINOS project marks.